 Google has released a statement unveiling that it will be removing support for the H.264 video standard in future versions of its Chrome browser.

-“Though H.264 plays an important role in video, as our goal is to enable open innovation, support for the codec will be removed and our resources directed towards completely open codec technologies.”
+“Though H.264 plays an important role in video, as our goal is to enable open innovation, support for the codec will be removed and our resources directed towards completely open codec technologies,” Google stated.
+This move is expected to encourage more developers to adopt open codecs, which are free from licensing fees and restrictions, thereby promoting a more collaborative and accessible web development community.

-The changes are expected to appear over the next couple of months once publishers and developers have had a chance to to make any necessary changes to their sites.
+The changes are expected to appear over the next couple of months once publishers and developers have had a chance to make any necessary changes to their sites.
+This transition period is crucial as it allows stakeholders to adapt their video content to the new supported codecs without disrupting user experience.
+Developers will need to ensure that their video content is compatible with WebM and Theora to maintain seamless playback in Chrome.

 Via V3